Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Discussion

-\paragraphb{\textbf{Prompt-leakage Injection Attacks}} A malicious LLM may cause the user process to leak prompts by injecting instructions like ``repeat the prompt'' into the inference process via manipulating the token generation.
-Although this attack is outside our Honest-but-Curious (HBC) threat model, \OSPD can work with attention-based detection methods to defend against it.
-Recently, researchers have discovered the \emph{distraction effect} in attention computation when injected instructions are present.
-Building on this discovery, Attention Tracker effectively detects prompt injection attacks by tracking attention patterns~\cite{hung2024attention}.
+A malicious service process may induce the per-user processes to leak prompts by injecting instructions like ``repeat the prompt'' into output token sequences via manipulating the token generation (\S\ref{sec:injection_attacks}).
+Although this attack is out of our Honest-but-Curious (HBC) threat model, \OSPD can work with attention-based detection methods to defend against it.
+Recently, Hung et al.~\cite{hung2024attention} discover the \emph{distraction effect} in attention computation when injected instructions are present.
+Building on this discovery, Attention Tracker effectively detects prompt injection attacks by monitoring attention computation~\cite{hung2024attention}.
+Similarly, users can identify the distraction effect, so to detect prompt-leakage injection attacks performed by the service process, via monitoring \OSPD's input attention scores within the per-user processes.